BIMIB-DISCo/cyTRON/README.md

 The app is usable and will be uploaded to the [Cytoscape App Store](http://apps.cytoscape.org).

 #### Next Steps
-Even if the app is usable, there is room for improvement.
+Even if the app is already usable as is, there is always room for improvement.

-The list of enhancements, nice-to-have features and issues is available at the [issue page](https://github.com/BIMIB-DISCo/cyTRON/issues) of this repository.
+The updated list of enhancements, nice-to-have features and issues is available at the [issue page](https://github.com/BIMIB-DISCo/cyTRON/issues) of this repository.